Projects

 Interpretability of DRL agents

 One of my research interests is applying Explainable Artificial Intelligence (XAI) methods to autonomous agents.
 In particular, for agents developed using Deep Reinforcement Learning (DRL).
 This research branch started with a work in 2020 by investigating how the agents would perform in the same scenario but with different textures3.
 Then, a more rigorous assessment of how specific game object appearance affects an agent's performance2 followed.
-At this moment, XAI applied to DRL is the subject of Alexandre Magno Master's research1.
+Explainable Reinforcement Learning (XRL) was also the subject of Alexandre Magno Master's research1.

 Related publications